ngkamperlo/presentations/slides/sdet-2/Slides.md

 - Create `vanilla.tsx`.
 - This file
-  - creates a React renderer for vanilla JS,
+  - creates a React renderer for vanilla JS
-  - registers basic React's lifecycle events to window,
+  - registers basic React's lifecycle events to browser's `window` object,
-  - "listens" to caller MFE’s ‘openBlackbox’ custom event.
+  - `listens` to caller MFE’s ‘openBlackbox’ custom event.
 ---

 # Creating a blackbox with React - Step 4

-- Adjust `webpack.vanilla.config.js` to specify entry point and output file and location.
+- Create `webpack.vanilla.config.js` to specify entry point and output files and location.
 ---

 # Creating a blackbox with React - Step 5